sensu/sensu-docs/content/sensu-core/2.0/enterprise/licensing.md

 Sensu Backend will start issuing regular warnings via the log messages 30 days before the expiration of your license.

-If your license expire and you do not renew it, the Sensu EE features will no longer be available but all Sensu CE features will continue to work seamlessly.
+If your license expires and you do not renew it, the Sensu EE features will no longer be available but all Sensu CE features will continue to work seamlessly.